cosmo4/CSE-310/sprint1/course.md

 This section should be filled out at the end of the Sprint and submitted.

-1. Put your GitHub link for your demonstration software here:
+1. Put your GitHub link for your demonstration software here: https://simmer.io/@cosmo4/flappy-pig The Unity project folder was huge and I had trouble uploading everything to github.
+I included all my C# coding files in the github repo.
+I used Simmer to upload my game so you can play it if you like.

 2. Put your YouTube link for your code walkthrough and demo video here: